JacobChalk/TIM/README.md

 The features used for this project can be extracted by following the instructions in the `feature_extractors` folder.

-## Pretrained models
+## Pre-trained models

-You can find links to the relevant pre-trained models in the recognition and detection folders.
+You can find links to the relevant pre-trained models in the recognition, feature_extractors and detection folders.

 ## Ground-Truth

-We provide the necessary ground-truth files for all datasets here:
+We provide the necessary ground-truth files for all datasets [here]()

+The link contains a zip containing ground truth data for each dataset, consisting of:
+- The training split ground truth
+- The validation split ground truth
+- The video metadata of the dataset
+- The feature time intervals for training and valdiation splits

-**NOTE:** These annotation files have been preprocessed to be compatible with the TIM codebase
+**NOTE:** These annotation files have been cleaned to be compatible with the TIM codebase.

 ## Training and Evaluating TIM